0xthierry/text-speech-telegram-bot/README.md

-# Telegram Bot TextSpeech [WIP]
+# Telegram Bot TextSpeech

 > Telegram bot that convert Text to Speech and Speech to Text

 ## Summary :memo: